AdRoll/baker/content/en/docs/Core concepts/toml.md

 |------------------------|--------|--------|
 | dont_validate_fields   | bool   | Reports whether records validation is skipped (by not calling Components.Validate) |

-### Metrics configuration

-The `[metrics]` section permits to configure the metrics host to use.
-Currently, only `datadog` is supported.

-See the dedicated page to learn how to configure DataDog metrics with Baker.
-(TODO: add link)

-### User defined configurations

-Using baker as library, one can profit of TOML parsing included in Baker to add custom configurations that can be used in other parts of the code.
-For details about how to use those configuration, read the dedicated page (TBD).

-### Components configuration
+#### Components configuration

 Components sections are `[input]`, `[[filter]]`, `[output]` and `[upload]` and will contain a `name = "<component name>"` line and an optional `config` subsection (like `[input.config]`) to set specific configuration values to the selected component.

 Components' specific configuration can be marked as required (within the component code).
-If a required config is missing, baker won't start.
+If a required config is missing, Baker won't start.

-This is a minimalist baker configuration TOML, reading records from files (`List`), applying the `ClauseFilter` filter (without specific configurations) and writing the output to `DynamoDB`, with some specific options:
+This is a minimalist Baker configuration TOML, reading records from files (`List`), applying the `ClauseFilter` filter (without specific configurations) and writing the output to `DynamoDB`, with some specific options: